 Your eyes are the window to your soul.

 No one knows that better than the horse.

-Allow the horse to communicate with your eye, they will quickly trust in your soul if it is true.
+Allow the horse to communicate with your eye and they will quickly trust in your soul, if it is true.

 There are a lot of "Natural Horse" trainers in the world of horses today.
 Truly, there always have been.
 At the same time, there have been a lot of "get it done in a hurry at the expense of the horse" kind of trainers over the years that have led the horse world into some pretty dark and dangerous places with horses.
 My hat is off to those leaders in the new world of horses that have encouraged us all to do a better job for the horse and ourselves.

 At Willowbend Farm we practice much of the philosophy behind natural horsemanship training.
 We focus primarily on leadership and learning how to communicate with the horse.
 This means more than following only the methodology of pressure and release.
 It also means learning how to listen to the horse, understand what they need to trust your leadership, and offer them a safe place versus their only option of defense, that being flight.
 All horses are dangerous just because they are big and generally a little reactive.
 Our philosophy at Willowbend Farm is that while we cannot change the fact that horses are horses and inherently dangerous, we can mitigate the danger by becoming more trusted, respected and confident leaders for horses to rely on.
 There is no horse more dangerous than a horse in a panic and escape mode.

 Ask clear and consistent questions, then listen intensely for your horse's answer.